 \section{Discrete variable repeaters}

-The 1998 paper by \textit{Briegel et al.} was the first to present the concept of a quantum repeater with the goal of overcoming the exponential loss scaling and creating an entangled pair over arbitrary large distances \cite{briegel1998quantum}.
-The Briegel model, now known as a first generation quantum repeater, consists of three elements: entanglement distribution, entanglement swapping \cite{ziukowski1993event} and nested purification protocols \cite{bennett1996purification}.
-The protocol begins by distribution of a number of entangled pairs between adjacent nodes in the repeater network.
-Ideal operation of the repeater would achieve distribution of perfect Bell pairs between nodes,
+The 1998 paper by \textit{Briegel et al.} \cite{briegel1998quantum} introduced the concept of a quantum repeater with the goal of overcoming the exponential loss scaling and creating an entangled pair over arbitrary large distances.
+The Briegel model, now known as a first generation quantum repeater, consists of three core elements: entanglement distribution, entanglement swapping \cite{ziukowski1993event} and nested entanglement purification protocols \cite{bennett1996purification}.
+It in principle allows one to generate a high quality entangled state between two remote parties, involving many quantum repeaters connecting them, with a polynomial scaling in resources - even when exponential channel loss and imperfect local gates are included.
+The protocol begins by the distribution of a number of entangled pairs between adjacent nodes in the repeater network.
+Ideal operation of the repeater would achieve distribution of perfect Bell pairs between nodes of the form,

-that would then be used for subsequent rounds of entanglement swapping until a final pair is produced between both ends of the channel.
-This ideal situation is unrealistic however, due to the imperfect local operations at pair production.
-A possible model for the errors induced by imperfect production is the Werner state \cite{werner1989quantum}:
+where we have used the dual-rail encoding with $\ket{01}$ and $\ket{01}$ being orthogonal basis vectors spanning the two-dimensional Hilbert space of the qubit.
+This pair would then be used for subsequent rounds of entanglement swapping until a final pair is produced between both ends of the channel.
+This ideal situation is unrealistic as we are using the pair source to generate our entangled state.
+There will be both the vacuum state and higher order photon numbers that contribute to our resulting state.
+Photon loss in the channel will cause our entangled state to become mixed.
+Further, local gate operations within the repeater nodes themselves will cause errors.
+A convenient model for the errors induced by imperfect production is the Werner state \cite{werner1989quantum}: